What UM students need to know about academic integrity

 Academic misconduct and how to avoid it

 Most instances of academic dishonesty are accidental.
-Students make a mistake because they don't understand the rules, or rules are different for each class.
-This section covers the six most common types of academic dishonesty and how to avoid them.
+Students make a mistake because they don't understand the rules, or the rules vary from course to course.
+This section covers the eight forms of academic misconduct that are recognized by UM, and how to avoid them.

 Plagiarism